vikipedia/python-trainings/online_course/source/module1/day2.rst

 **Problem 2.7**

-  In financial terms a negative balance is represented with round barackets around the number instead of ``-`` sign.
+  In financial terms a negative balance is represented with round brackets around the number instead of ``-`` sign.
 Write a function ``numeric_value`` which returns actual numeric value.
 For example a value ``"(1234)"`` should get -1234 as numeric value. while "1234.5" will still get value as 1234.5.::